 Mr. & Mrs. J.W.
 Baker (James Wiley Baker and his wife, Flora) were from Coeburn, Virginia, and were cousins of the Carter Family.
 Most likely the Bakers heard about the Bristol Sessions from A.P.
 Carter.

 Their two songs include “The Newmarket Wreck,” a based-on-fact train-wreck ballad which Peer recorded as by J.W.
 Baker.
 This is unlikely, though.
-The song they sing is the same as “The New Market Wreck” (1906), which was written by Robert Huston Brooks of Whitesburg, Tennessee – and they follow his sheet music so obediently that, in the second stanza, they actually sing “You’ll see a picture of the wreck/just over on the back,” referring to the cover illustration.
+The song they sing is the same as “The New Market Wreck” (1906), which was written by Robert Huston Brooks of Whitesburg, Tennessee – and they follow his sheet music so obediently that, in the second verse, they actually sing “You’ll see a picture of the wreck/just over on the back,” referring to the cover illustration.

 August 4: 90 Years Ago Today in Bristol …